 Read our full Keeper review.

-Dashlane matches LastPass in platform support and has better desktop software.
+Dashlane matches LastPass in platform support and has very good desktop software, at least for now.
 Its killer feature remains the bulk password changer that can reset hundreds of passwords at once, although the sites that support it aren't the best-known.
+(A new version of the password changer, currently in beta testing, promises to change passwords on all sites.)

-In January 2021, however, Dashlane announced that it would be phasing out its desktop applications, like by the middle of the year.
+In January 2021, Dashlane announced that it would be phasing out its desktop applications sometime in the middle of the year.
 It encourages all users to switch to the browser extensions.

 The password manager is well designed, easy to use and excellent at filling out your personal information in online forms.
 A scanner goes through your email inbox to find online accounts you may have forgotten about.